JeffMv/json2csv-py3/README.md

 You can provide a mapping for special values.
 Those will be applied *after* the *post-processing* step.

-For instance, in the following example, `None` (`null`) values will be replaced by the empty string, while empty strings will be replaced with `"-"`.
-The replacement of values is considered simultaneous, which is why `null` values won't be replaced with `"-"`.
+For instance, in the following example, `null` JSON values (and `None` values generated during the processing) will be replaced by the empty string, while empty strings will be replaced with `"-"`.
+The replacement of values is considered *simultaneous*, which is why `null` values won't be replaced with `"-"`.

 ```json
 {